akkarapol/freelancer4j/README.md

      $ cd ~/lab/catalog-service
      ```

-  2. Deploy an instance of Postgresql on OpenShift Container Platform using the freelancer-service-postgresql-persistent.yaml template in the project-service/ocp directory in the directory:
+  2. Deploy an instance of Postgresql on OCP using the freelancer-service-postgresql-persistent.yaml template in the project-service/ocp directory in the directory:

      ```
      $ oc process -f ocp/freelancer-service-postgresql-persistent.yaml \